 Finca La Despreciada is managed by Jimmy Marín Ciriaco, a renowned coffee grower from the Central Selva region.
 His coffees have been among the 24 best in Peru’s prestigious Cup of Excellence coffee competition for the last few years 2020 and 2022.
 We would like to share the beautiful coffee grown on this farm with you.

-The name La Despreciada was given because the farm was home to the Caturra and Catuai varieties, which nobody wanted that year because they were not resistant to rust.
+Name La Despreciada was given because the farm was home for Caturra and Catuai varieties.
+Nobody wanted that because they were not resistant to rust.
 Everybody started growing Catimor, but I decided to stick with these two varieties.
 I regulated the shade, made fertiliser and cultural work, phytosanitary control, and seedling grafting, and that is how I managed to revive the farm and move forward.

 In 2015, Jimmy completed a coffee tasting course as part of the Villa Rica Municipality project and

 is a national cupper, which helped him to better understand the fermentation processes and what

 their influence on the aroma and flavour of coffee.
 And how fermentation processes help to achieve a smooth and uniform quality in the cup.
 In the same year, at the Caldivia School (Colombia), he studied the subtleties of fermentation processes with the instructor Edwin Noreña.
 It took at least four years to fully master the fermentation processes in washed, natural and semi-washed coffee.
 In 2017, the Cerezos Café brand was born, with a range of three choices: washed, double-fermented, washed and modified natural Caturra, Catuai and Limani.